marceloboeira/kurz/docs/ARCHITECTURE.md

 However, the above is not the **collision probability**, 1 in 1 trillion, given to the [birthday paradox][13] that probability is much lower, since the space of possibilities for URLs is so much broader than 1 trillion.

-Even that we could generate more than 1 trillion different hashes, it doesn't ensure we won't hit a collision right from start.
+The catch here is that even that we could generate more than 1 trillion different hashes, it would't ensure we would't hit a collision after a few thousand iterations.

-#### Conclusion
+## Conclusion

 Traditional Hashing is not a good alternative, quoting [Jeff's article][1] once more: